 We didn’t much fancy a sweatshirt so we continued to the food sections.
 Food was what we were here for, after all.

 In southwest Turkey, you’re not going to see much difference between the markets with regards to the produce they sell.
 If it grows locally and it’s edible, it’s sold.

 What is different is the atmosphere of each market.
-Each evokes its own special feeling and we found Çiftlik Market to have a similar feel the the Fethiye Friday market.
+Each evokes its own special feeling and we found Çiftlik Market to have a similar feel to the Fethiye Friday market.
 No rush, no real crowds – Çiftlik is by no means heavily populated – and no hassle from traders.